Blame!: Plot

 Killy and Cibo next come to a region of the City ruled by a group of Silicon Life, where they ally with a pair of "provisional Safeguards" named Dhomochevsky and Iko.
 Seu's DNA is stolen by the Silicon leader, Davine, who uses it to access the Netsphere.
 Dhomochevsky sacrifices his life to kill Davine, but not before she downloads an extremely powerful Level 9 Safeguard from the Netsphere which manifests in Cibo's body.
 The Cibo Safeguard destroys the entire region.

 14 years later, Killy's body repairs itself from the attack and he continues his journey.
 He meets a human whose physical body is dead and whose consciousness is preserved in a device resembling a USB stick, and takes her with him.
 Upon eventually finding Cibo again he discovers that she, having lost her memory, was eventually rescued by Sanakan, who is now allied with the Authority against the rest of the Safeguard.
-Cibo's body is incubating a "sphere" which contains both her and Sanakan’s genetic information.
+Cibo's body is incubating a "sphere" which contains both her and Sanakan's genetic information.
 Ultimately, Cibo and Sanakan both die in a final confrontation with the Safeguard, but Killy survives and preserves the sphere.
-The digital consciousness Killy picked up earlier is seen in human form in the Netsphere, recounting Killy’s quest to other entities an unknown amount of time in the future.
-She is told that Killy’s journey to the outside of the City will be longer and harder than anything that came before.
+The digital consciousness Killy picked up earlier is seen in human form in the Netsphere, recounting Killy's quest to other entities an unknown amount of time in the future.
+She is told that Killy's journey to the outside of the City will be longer and harder than anything that came before.

 Killy finally reaches the edge of the City, where he is shot in the head and incapacitated, but a flood of water carries him to the surface of the City where stars are visible and the sphere begins to glow.
 In the final page, Killy is seen fighting in the corridors of the City again, alongside a small child wearing a hazmat suit.

 Media

 Manga

 Blame! was written and illustrated by Tsutomu Nihei.
-The series ran in Kodansha's Monthly Afternoon from 1997 to 2003.
-Its chapters were collected in ten tankōbon volumes by Kodansha's Afternoon KC imprint.
+It originated as a one-shot prototype titled Blame, submitted for the Summer 1995 Afternoon Shiki Shō where it won the Jiro Taniguchi Special Prize, and published in Kodansha's seinen manga magazine Monthly Afternoon on August 25, 1995.
+(Note: Published in the magazine's October 1995 issue, released on August 25 of that same year.)
+It was later officially serialized in Monthly Afternoon from January 25, 1997, (Note: Debuted in the magazine's March 1997 issue, released on January 25 of that same year.) to July 25, 2003.
+(Note: Finished in the magazine's September 2003 issue, released on July 25 of that same year.)
+Its chapters, referred to as "logs", were collected in ten tankōbon volumes under Kodansha's Afternoon KC imprint.

 In February 2005, Tokyopop announced that it has licensed Blame! for U.S. distribution, with publication beginning in August 2005.
 After releasing the final volume in 2007, the series has gone out of print with several volumes becoming increasingly hard to find.
 In February 2016, Vertical announced that it had licensed the series.